PDF Accessibility

 The official policy of Web Services is that we discourage the use of PDFs on our site.
 Most content that is published in PDF form lends itself well to being a web page, and should be a web page, not a PDF.

 However, we recognize that sometimes, PDFs make the most sense for communication.
 But just as web pages do, PDFs require accessibility checking.
 You are responsible for making sure that any PDFs you upload to our website are accessible.
-Here are the resources you need to do that.
+The resources below can help you do that.

 Read it